Dunfermline: Sports

 Dunfermline is home to a professional football team, as well as rugby and cricket teams.
-The senior football team, Dunfermline Athletic play their games at East End Park in the Scottish League One.
+The senior football team, Dunfermline Athletic play their games at East End Park in the Scottish Championship.
 The team have become famous for winning the Scottish Cup twice in the 1960s (1961 and 1968) gaining a reputation as a side for competitive football in both England and mainland Europe.
 The senior rugby team, Dunfermline RFC play their games at McKane Park in Caledonia League Division 1.
 Dunfermline Reign are a basketball team that competes in the Scottish Men's National League Division 1.
 The team reached the playoffs for the first time in 2017.
 Dunfermline Tennis Club plays at Bothwell Street, competing in East of Scotland and national competitions.
 The club's ladies team has won the Scottish Cup a record 18 times since 1988.

 There is also a cricket club based at Carnegie Cricket Ground, an athletics ground at Pitreavie and three golf courses (Dunfermline, Canmore and Pitreavie).
 Carnegie Leisure Centre (originally Carnegie swimming baths) is the main sports centre.
 A £17.2 million major refurbishment and extension to the centre was completed in November 2011.
 The work has included the conversion of a 25 yd Edwardian training pool into a modern 25-metre 6-lane deck-level pool with movable floor; an improved entrance and reception area with a new cafe and a new state-of-the-art gym with 80 stations.

 The Dunfermline Kings are the town's American football team, playing their games at Duloch Park.

 The town's competitive running clubs include Dunfermline Track and Field Club, Pitreavie AAC and PH Racing Club.
 There are also a number of local jogging groups.

 Dunfermline Cycling Club located in the towns Pittencrieff Park was formed in 1935 and is now one of the largest cycling clubs in Scotland.
 It has members who take part in competition and recreational events.